 Calhoun Conservation District Services

 Calhoun Conservation District provides professional expertise to citizens by partnering with local, governmental, and stakeholder groups to promote healthy aquatic and agricultural resources in Michigan.
-Partnering with the Natural Resources Conservation Services (NRCS) and Farm Service Agency (FSA) in the USDA Building located in Marshall, Michigan, the Calhoun Conservation District works together with these agencies to provide education and services for landowners and farmers.
+Partnering with the Natural Resources Conservation Service (NRCS) and Farm Service Agency (FSA) in the USDA Building located in Marshall, Michigan.
+The Calhoun Conservation District works together with these agencies to provide education and services for landowners and farmers.
 Oversight provided by the Michigan Department of Agriculture and Resource Development (MDARD) guarantees accountability with programs and services.